evnik/XcodeRN/Xcode12Beta5.md

 ### Swift

+#### Resolved

+*   Fixed an issue where the compiler reported “Failed to produce diagnostic for expression” when the real issue was a type mismatch involving a type that can be bridged to an Objective-C type.
+(65254452) (FB7872426)

+*   Fixed an issue where the compiler reported “Failed to produce diagnostic for expression” in a function builder body when the return type of `buildBlock` did not match the declared type of the function or property.
+This could happen in SwiftUI code if there is a mistake in the type annotation of a view’s `var body`.
+(65413640) (FB7940152)

+*   Fixed a compiler crash that could happen in a function builder body when the return type of the `buildBlock` method did not meet the requirements of a declared opaque result type.
+This could happen in SwiftUI code when a view’s body did not conform to the `View` protocol.
+(66247196)

+*   Fixed a compiler crash that could happen when a function builder body contained an empty switch statement.
+This issue could also cause a SourceKit crash while typing a switch statement in a SwiftUI view body.
+(65983237) (FB8111944)

+*   Fixed a compiler crash that happened in expressions involving `super` when the type of `super` had an error.
+(50819554)

 #### Known Issues

 *   Widgets may crash when built for release.
 (65862827)

     **Workaround**: Set `DEAD_CODE_STRIPPING` to `NO` in the extension target’s build settings.
 When you upload the application to App Store Connect, also unset “Include bitcode for iOS content” in the App Store Connect distribution options.

+*   Widgets may crash when bitcode is enabled or Strip Style is set to All Symbols.
+(66402358)

+    **Workaround**: Turn off `ENABLE_BITCODE` and do not set `STRIP_STYLE` to All Symbols in the Widget target’s build settings.

 ### Swift Packages